What Is The Best Way To Sell Your Business?

 Hiring A Professional Business Broker

 This first step in selling a business the right way is finding and hiring a professional business broker.
 There simply is no substitute for experience when it comes to business sales.
-A business owner should always select a business broker experienced selling businesses within the same industry as the their own business.
+A business owner should always select a business broker experienced in selling businesses within the industry in which their business operates.
 The right business broker also must have the know how to confidentially sell a business.
 This means protecting the seller’s identity from anyone who is not properly qualified (and has completed the NDA).
-The seller should not face any up front fees, and instead signs a listing agreement with the broker.
+The seller should not face any up front fees, as any reputable business broker only gets paid on commission when the business is sold.

 What Does An Experienced Business Broker Do?